 DEADLINE FOR SUBMISSION

-Please note: MMISU 2019 will announce the acceptance decision within one month of the submission, all authors who submitted an abstract will be informed of the final decision by E-mail.
+Please note: MMISU 2021 will announce the acceptance decision on the 25th of July 2021, all authors who submitted an abstract will be informed of the final decision by E-mail.
 Accepted abstracts will be presented either an oral presentation or an “electronic” poster presentation.
 Valuable Prizes for best poster and podium presentations

 GUIDELINES FOR SUBMISSION